Fall is Harvest Season

 For starters, it’s where cranberries come from.
 But if you want to get technical, it’s an area of soft, marshy ground with acid peat soil, usually near wetlands, where the cranberries grow on long-running vines.
-You can find them all over North America, from Massachusetts to New Jersey, Oregon to Washington, Wisconsin, and parts of British Columbia and Quebec.
+You can find them all over North and South America, from Massachusetts to New Jersey, Oregon to Washington, Wisconsin, parts of British Columbia and Quebec, and Chile.

 A lot of people think that cranberries grow under water.
 Makes sense, since we usually see the berries floating on top of the water.
 But, what we’re seeing is actually the result of wet harvesting.
 The bog is flooded with up to 18 inches of water the night before the berries are to be harvested.
 The growers then use water reels, nicknamed “eggbeaters,” to churn the water and loosen the cranberries from the vine.
 Each berry has a tiny pocket of air that allows it to float to the surface of the water.
 From there, they’re corralled together, loaded into trucks, and shipped off to become the Ocean Spray products that fill your grocery aisles.

 Fresh cranberries, the ones you buy in the produce aisle every fall, are harvested using the dry method.
 It's the best way to get the absolute freshest of berries.
 For this, cranberry growers use a mechanical picker that looks like a large lawnmower.
 It has metal teeth that comb the berries off the vine and deposit them in a burlap sack at the back of the machine.
 Helicopters are sometimes used to transport the sacks to protect the vines from the traffic of heavy trucks.